Hawiie13/social-stream-theming-template/README.md

 add `?test` on the url

-when done coment again the code above the run npm run build
+when done comment again the code above the run npm run build